Shadow play: Indonesia

 Shadow puppet theatre is called wayang in Indonesia, wherein a dramatic story is told through shadows thrown by puppets and sometimes combined with human characters.
 Wayang is an ancient form of storytelling that renowned for its elaborate puppets and complex musical styles.
 The earliest evidence is from the late 1st millennium CE, in medieval-era texts and archeological sites.
 Around 860 CE an Old Javanese charter issued by Maharaja Sri Lokapala mentions three sorts of performers: atapukan, aringgit, and abanol.
 Ringgit is described in an 11th-century Javanese poem as a leather shadow figure.
-Unlike India's shadow plays that incorporated little to no musical performance, Indonesia wayang includes an assemble of gamelan music.
+Unlike India's shadow plays that incorporated little to no musical performance, Indonesia wayang includes music played by a gamelan ensemble.

 Wayang kulit, a style of wayang shadow play, is particularly popular in Java and Bali.
 The term derived from the word wayang literally means "shadow" or "imagination" in Javanese; it also connotes "spirit".
 The word kulit means "skin", as the material from which the puppet is made is thin perforated leather sheets made from buffalo skin.

 Performances of shadow puppet theater in Bali are typically at night, lasting until dawn.
 The complete wayang kulit troupes include dalang (puppet master), nayaga (gamelan players), and sinden (female choral singer).
 Some of the nayaga also perform as male choral singers.
 The dalang (puppet master) performs the wayang behind the cotton screen illuminated by oil lamp or modern halogen lamp, creating visual effects similar to animation.
 The flat puppet has moveable joints that are animated by hand, using rods connected to the puppet.
 The handle of the rod is made of carved buffalo horn.
 On November 7, 2003, UNESCO designated wayang kulit from Indonesia as one of the Masterpieces of the Oral and Intangible Heritage of Humanity.